Hailey Bieber: Acting and TV appearances

-In 2005, aged nine, Baldwin appeared by the side of her family in the television documentary Livin It: Unusual Suspects, and in 2009, she made an appearance in an episode of the TV show Saturday Night Live by the side of her uncle Alec Baldwin.
+In 2005, then aged nine, Bieber appeared alongside her family in the television documentary Livin It: Unusual Suspects, and in 2009, she made an appearance in an episode of the TV show Saturday Night Live by the side of her uncle Alec Baldwin.
 In 2011, she appeared as Australian singer Cody Simpson's love interest in the music video of the song "On My Mind" as part of her early work and several years later, in 2016, she had a role in a second music video, "Love to Love You Baby" by French model and singer Baptiste Giabiconi, a cover of the Donna Summer song released in 1975.

 Hosting

-On October 25, 2015, Baldwin worked as a TV host in a segment of the 2015 MTV Europe Music Awards in Milan, Italy.
-Alongside Italian supermodel Bianca Balti and English rapper Tinie Tempah she revealed the winner of the Best Music Video Award, won by Macklemore and Ryan Lewis for the video of their song "Downtown".
+On October 25, 2015, Bieber worked as a TV host in a segment of the 2015 MTV Europe Music Awards in Milan, Italy.
+Alongside Italian supermodel Bianca Balti and English rapper Tinie Tempah she revealed the winners of the Best Music Video Award, were Macklemore and Ryan Lewis for the video of their song "Downtown".
 On June 19, 2016, she co-hosted with model Gigi Hadid announcing a live exhibition by Shawn Mendes at the 2016 iHeartRadio Much Music Video Awards in Toronto, Canada.

-Beginning on May 2, 2017, Baldwin began hosting a new TBS show Drop the Mic with rapper Method Man, featuring four celebrities facing off in a series of rap battles.
+Beginning on May 2, 2017, Bieber began hosting a new TBS show Drop the Mic with rapper Method Man, featuring four celebrities facing off in a series of rap battles.
 As of 2020, the show had been broadcast for two seasons but had yet to be renewed or cancelled for season three.

 Personal branding

-In 2016, Baldwin collaborated with clothing brand The Daily Edited, promoting a handbag capsule collection labeled as #theHAILEYedited collection.
+In 2016, Bieber collaborated with clothing brand The Daily Edited, promoting a handbag capsule collection labeled as #theHAILEYedited collection.
 In the same year, she announced a collaboration with UK footwear brand Public Desire using the hashtag #PDxHB, and announced she would be launching her own make-up collection produced by Australian brand ModelCo.

 In 2018, Bieber applied for and received a trademark on her name "Hailey Bieber" for commercial purposes.
-Her request to use the trademark Bieber Beauty was denied due to Justin Bieber having ownership of that trademark.

-On June 15, 2022, Bieber launched a skincare brand, called Rhode.